 Blue shark are sleek, streamlined oceanic predators with a striking blue, almost purple colouration.
+They are one of the most widely distributed sharks globally.
 Blue Shark are rarely offered for sale in Cornwall and it is not recommended that you eat this species.

 Blue sharks are long lived and relatively slow growing sharks which travel with oceanic currents over huge distances each year.
 Although not particularly targetted in cornwall they very vulnerable to fishing and are heavily fished in other parts of their range.
 Little is known about their stocks but they are listed as near threatened by ICUN.

 In 2021 a total of 3.95 tonnes of blue sharks were landed to Cornish ports with a value of £1800 (MMO data).